 document["critical_threat"] = True

-Finally, you can use regex patterns to extract sensitive data like emails or SSNs—helping prevent personal data leaks in shared content:
+Detect personal information breaches.
+Regex patterns can extract sensitive data like emails or SSNs, helping prevent personal data leaks in shared content:

 import re